cyang-kth/fmm/README.md

 ### Acknowledgement

-Great Acknowledgement is given to [Edi Buslovich](https://github.com/edibusl) for improving the installation instructions.
+Great acknowledgement is given to [Edi Buslovich](https://github.com/edibusl) for improving the installation instructions.

 ### Contact and citation